Spatial Transforms

 4 Learned transforms

 Using machine learning techniques (for example, with an artificial neural network), it is possible to build a machine-krafted transform, specifically tuned for some type of images, or at least, capable of determining specific features in the images.
+This technique receive the name of analysis–synthesis dictionary learning, linear autoencoders, or learned transform coding.

 Potentially, learned-based image (and video) compressors are adaptive algorithms that can be more efficient than those in which the transforms are pre-defined.